-Located alongside the river Thames, between Tower Bridge and London Bridge, EC3 was one of the busiest sections of the Port of London for hundreds of years and became the maritime quarter of the City of London.
+Through the centuries the location of EC3 alongside the river Thames between Tower Bridge and London Bridge, led to the district becoming one of the busiest sections of the Port of London.
+This south-eastern quarter became the maritime quarter of the City of London.